Tigers vs. Mariners Player Props Betting Odds

-Player prop bet options for Julio Rodriguez, Spencer Torkelson and others are listed when the Seattle Mariners host the Detroit Tigers at T-Mobile Park on Friday at 10:10 PM ET.
+Spencer Torkelson and Julio Rodriguez are two of the top players with prop bets available when the Detroit Tigers and the Seattle Mariners play at T-Mobile Park on Saturday (first pitch at 9:40 PM ET).

 Bet on this matchup or its props with BetMGM!